Laurent-I/ok_class/README.md

 4. **Train Model**: Run `04_train_model.py` to train the LBPH face recognizer model using the face images in the `dataset` directory.
 The trained model will be saved as `trained_lbph_face_recognizer_model.yml` in the `models` directory.

 5. **Make Predictions**: Run `05_make_predictions.py` to start the real-time face recognition and hand gesture detection system.
 The script will open a webcam feed and display the recognized customer's name, confidence score, and detect the "OK" hand gesture using mediapipe.
 When the "OK" sign is detected for a recognized customer, the database will be updated accordingly.
+Allow the user to virtually try on sunglasses when their face is recognized.
+Add the selected sunglasses to the user's cart in the database when they make the "OK" sign gesture.

 ## Notes